|

 I’ll carry with me the lessons that you taught me.

 There are so many I can think of but, I’ll always remember to give happily and without expectation.
 To always make decisions with my heart but, use my head first.
-That family is the most important thing in the world.
-To be kind and love each other.
-To forgive each other and always be there for one another.

 Thank you for showing me what love is through your own relationship.